Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - Screening, assessment, and prevention

 Already Have a Degree in Another Field?
-Here’s Some Other Ways To Earn the 240 Education Hours You Need to Become a CSAC
+Here are Some Other Ways to Earn the 240 Education Hours You Need to Become a CSAC

 While you can earn all or at least the bulk of your education hours through a degree program, that’s not your only option.
 If you already hold a bachelor’s degree in another field, then you technically meet the degree requirement and only need to complete the 240 hours of substance use disorder counseling education, which you can do through any number of pre-approved organizations.